Tanath/dotfiles/reference/misctweaks.md

 * Monoid's design is great, but it's too tall (like double the height of AH):

 	![Monoid is great, but too tall](fonts-monoid-tall.png)
-* Fira Code is great:
+* Fira Code is great but has ligatures:

 	![Fira Code is great](fonts-fira-code-great.png)
 * Atkinson Hyperlegible is great: